 Use Portability to Avoid a Potential Multi-Million Dollar Estate Mistake

-If your spouse dies, look at filing Form 706 Federal Estate Tax Return with the IRS.
+If your spouse dies, look into filing Form 706 Federal Estate Tax Return with the IRS.
 Taking that step could help you protect farm assets so they pass to your heirs without estate taxes.
-The process isn't automatic.
+The process isn’t automatic.

 (Lori Hays)